coateds/DevOpsOnWindows/InstallationNotes.md

 - If corporate backup can be adjusted to include ~/chef, that would be more convenient
 ```

+URL to Chef Server
+Lab:  server6.coatelab.com

+mkdir ~\documents\chef

 In enterprise Chef installations, knife.rb and username.pem need to be placed in the Chef home directory.
 It seems to be possible to copy these files from a backup location and knife commands will work.

-mkdir ~\documents\chef
+knife ssl fetch
+Adding certificate for server6_coatelab_com in c:\users\administrator.coatelab\documents\chef\trusted_certs/server6_coatelab_com.crt

+mkdir ~\documents\cookbooks  (path in knife.rb)

+knife cookbook download [cookbook name on server] -d C:\Users\Administrator.COATELAB\Documents\Cookbooks

 ## Posh-Git
 The source for Posh-Git is https://github.com/dahlbyk/posh-git